-- Demonstrate skills in critically analyzing and comparing models of family therapy with respect to their theoretical assumptions, practical application, and their biases and limitations.
+- Demonstrate skills in critically analyzing and comparing models of family therapy with respect to your theoretical assumptions, practical application, and your biases and limitations

-- Convey awareness of their own personal values and preferences regarding therapy and articulate the ways in which aspects of various models might be integrated into their own therapeutic practice.
+- Convey awareness of your own personal values and preferences regarding therapy and articulate the ways in which aspects of various models might be integrated into your own therapeutic practice

-Pre-requisite course: Theories & Methods of Family Therapy: Foundations of the Field
+- Prerequisite course: Theories and Methods of Family Therapy: Foundations of the Field